Nodepool¶

 Accept an image-builder's SSH Host key¶

-must trust the SSH Host key before being able to connect.
+Once an account has been created on an image-builder host, the nodepool-builder must trust the SSH host key before being able to connect.
 Run the following command to initiate a SSH connection and trust the host key:

 kubectl exec -it nodepool-builder-0 -c nodepool-builder -- ssh nodepool@<image-builder-hostname> hostname